 (2) Introduce Japanese artists and their works in the context of international exhibitions held abroad, such as biennials/triennials;

 Part of the following expenses incurred and paid between April 1, 2023 and March 31, 2024:

-(1) Packing and shipping costs (excluding insurance costs);
+(1) Packing and shipping costs of art works (excluding insurance costs);

 (2) Catalogue production costs (including digital catalogue costs; for international exhibitions, support for catalogue production will be partial, based on the ratio of Japanese artists);